Manage Screen Time

 Smart Phone Ownership

 81% of us use a smart phone – most for over an hour and a half per day.

 The clinical approach for social media users differs from that of gamers to a certain extent.
 We look at the need social media was filling in the campers life and address underlying issues in individual therapy.

 There is a clinical benefit to reviewing social media posts with the camper.
 We discuss personal boundaries, appropriate Internet use, and what objective they may be trying to achieve by making certain types of posts or comments.
 We discuss with the camper if an account can be salvaged or if it needs to be scrapped.

 Other campers we work with have interests including YouTube and Reddit, where the attraction might be simply entertainment with little or no social interaction.
 We help these campers develop other interests offline, and work with them to understand the consequences of excessive screen activity.

 Goal setting is critical for the computer addiction treatment process to work effectively.
-Most parents have tried limit setting, punishment, scolding, and it hasn’t worked.
-At Summerland Camps we meet the child where they are and create positive goals to work on together.
-Camper soon learn that meeting their life goals and endless hours of computer browsing are not compatible.
+Most parents have tried a limit setting, punishment, scolding, and it hasn’t worked.
+At Summerland Camps, we meet the child where they are and create positive goals to work on together.
+Campers soon learn that meeting their life goals and endless hours of computer browsing are not compatible.

 Handheld Devices and Computer Addiction Treatment

-Many campers we work with have an issue with inappropriate use of or excessive use of an iPhone, iPod, Android, or similar handheld device.
+Many campers we work with have an issue with the inappropriate or excessive use of an iPhone, iPod, Android, or similar handheld device.
 This can be particularly troublesome as many schools today support and even require students to access handheld devices as a reference tool in class.

 As part of the computer addiction treatment process, we also teach our campers how to set up appropriate limits with handheld devices so that there will be no temptation to abuse their devices in class.
 If your child has been in trouble for inappropriate device or Internet use in school, we can help!